bassrehab/bassrehab.github.io/_pages/about.md

 I have been working as an architect and a software engineer for over 12 years, engaging with clients around the world (ranging from Big Techs, Fortune 500s to contending startups), helping them challenge the status-quo and realizing their Data, AI and Cloud technology led business transformations.

+I love designing and building internet scale, service-oriented, distributed applications with specialisation in low latency real time data processing, systems programming and ML engineering.

 When I am not working you would find me either stargazing, drifting cars, conceptualizing the next startup, [9gag-ing](https://9gag.com/), binge watching [Family Guy](https://youtu.be/isS5K9nOhd8) or out on late night walks with Astro.
 I am an entrepreneur at heart, and it all started with [truckaurbus.com](https://truckaurbus.com).

 I love everything open source.

-**Skills**: Software Engineering, Large Language Models (LLM), Distributed Systems Design, Data Engineering, Machine Learning Engineering, Data Strategy, Engineering Management, C-Suite Advisory

-**Interests**:  Algorithms, Financial Risk Analytics, Financial Modeling, Statistical Data Analysis, Quantum Computing, Theoretical Physics, Hapless rhymes and gnarled texts
+**Interests**:  Algorithms, Distributed Systems and Parallel Computing, Machine Intelligence, Large Language Models (LLM), Privacy Engineering, Risk Analytics, Engineering Management and Quantum Computing.